Let's cut through the myths and spread the facts on solar!

 MYTH: Subsidies for solar and ‘green schemes’ are why electricity bills are going up.

-FACT: Subsidies for domestic solar power account for only around 6 per cent of the average household electricity bill now and this is forecast to fall by 2020.
+Subsidies for domestic solar power have accounted for only around 7 per cent of the average household electricity bill and this is forecast to fall even lower now that the Renewable Energy Target has been met.

 MYTH: Solar panels are very expensive.